 - from Grand Canyon

-All animals have their own special needs.
+All animals have their own unique needs.

 The canyon provides habitats for many different creatures.
 It has warmth for sun-seeking salamanders and cool air for furry black bears.
 There are leafy plants for sheep and deer to eat, and cool waters for fish to swim in.